Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Experiments

 \section{Experiments}

-In this section, we investigate the effectiveness of our method for several major computer vision tasks.
-We first evaluate TRD combining with ResNet-50 on ImageNet.
-Next, we study the effect of TRD on object detection.
-Besides, we test the generalization of our method to different datasets, network structures and its compatibility with other regularization methods on image classification.
-All experiments are performed with Pytorch~\cite{paszke2017automatic} on Tesla M40 GPUs.
+In this section, we investigate the effectiveness as well as the generalization of our method for several major computer vision tasks.
+We first evaluate the computational efficiency of TRD with various architectures on ImageNet.
+Next, we study the performance of TRD on varying image resolution.
+Further, we explore why TRD works by designing different strategies.
+Besides, we test the generalization of our method to different datasets, networks, tasks and its compatibility with other regularization methods on image classification.
+The introduction of the experiment platform can be seen in Appendix B.